-"Shelley I still refer to your book that I purchased from you....so well done!"
+"Shelley I still refer to the book that I purchased from you....so well done!"

 ~ B.T.
 Strathroy, Ontario

 Beyond therapy and theory, this e-book provides examples of what kinds of art projects have practically worked in care homes and community art programs for the elderly in Canada.
-This practical 66 page e-book takes you inside of Canada's largest art studio for the elderly and shares the surprising findings about what is artistically possible for older artists.
+This practical 89-page e-book takes you inside of Canada's largest art studio for the elderly and shares the surprising findings of what is artistically possible for older artists.

 "I found the course very enlightening, and I feel it gave me the info I needed to be confident to pursue my dream of facilitating an art program for the elderly in my area."